afkaf/Python-GVAS-JSON-Converter/README.md

 - **Convert back to .sav**: Work is underway to enable the conversion of JSON files back to the original `.sav` format.

+## Warning

+- **Untested .sav Files**: Some classes in `SavProperties.py` may not function correctly with untested `.sav` files, and certain `SavReader.py` code segments may be broken for untested datatypes.
+While the library has been designed with flexibility in mind, full compatibility with all `.sav` files cannot be guaranteed at this stage.
+I will be progressively testing other games' `.sav` files and refining the code accordingly.

 ---